A road-trip around the Kintyre Peninsula

 Tarbert has plenty of eating options, pubs and a small selection of shops.
 Walking around the harbour also provides the opportunity to admire the varied boats including a couple of traditionally designed Loch Fyne Skiffs.

-From Tarbert, I took the road south and then east.
-A short detour from the coastal road took me along the rocky coastline popular with campervans to the little village of Skipness.
+From Tarbert, take the road south and then east.
+A short detour from the coastal road takes you along the rocky coastline to the little village of Skipness.
 To be honest had it not been for the signpost to the castle I might have missed going here altogether.
 I didn't know anything about Skipness Castle before parking up and following the short wooded walk to this grand structure which dates back to the 13th century.
 As I exited the trees and the castle was revealed in all it's glory I was suitably impressed and even more so by the fact it was free to visit.